Drenderer/klax/README.md

 # klax
-Collection of semi-common machine learning architectures and tools build on JAX + Equinox
+Collection of semi-common machine learning architectures and tools build on JAX + Equinox + Paramax